m0squdev/gnomeport/README.md

 - The export script will create directories and files in the specified output directory.
 - The import script will place files in the appropriate locations within the user's home directory.
-- Some operations require the "User Themes" GNOME extension to be installed and enabled.
 - Importing may overwrite existing configurations.
 Use with caution.
 - The accent color feature is only visible on GNOME 47+.